wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
+## HTTPS

+**HTTPS (Hypertext Transfer Protocol Secure)** is an extension of **HTTP (Hypertext Transfer Protocol)** that uses encryption to secure data exchanged between a user's browser and a web server.
+Through **SSL/TLS** protocols, it ensures data confidentiality, integrity, and authentication.

+**Netscape** developed HTTPS in 1994 to secure online transactions for its browser.
+Initially, it used **SSL (Secure Sockets Layer)** for encryption.
+Over time, SSL was replaced by **TLS (Transport Layer Security)**, a more secure and efficient protocol.
+HTTPS became essential as online commerce and sensitive data exchanges grew, gaining widespread adoption in the 2000s and now a standard for safe browsing.

+---

+## **The Importance of HTTPS in New Media**

+In the digital age, new media has transformed how information is shared, consumed, and created.
+Securing data transmission from social media platforms to online journalism and e-commerce has become crucial.
+HTTPS (HyperText Transfer Protocol Secure) is a key technology enabling secure online communication.
+HTTPS plays a significant role in ensuring privacy, security, and trust in new media, making it an essential standard for modern websites and online interactions.

+First and foremost, HTTPS provides encryption, protecting user data from cyber threats such as hacking, phishing, and eavesdropping.
+Unlike HTTP, which transmits data in plain text, HTTPS uses SSL/TLS encryption to safeguard sensitive information.
+This is particularly vital in new media environments where personal data, login credentials, and payment details are frequently exchanged.
+Users engaging with social media, news sites, or digital content platforms benefit from this added layer of security.

+Additionally, HTTPS enhances trust and credibility.
+In an era of misinformation and cybersecurity threats, users are more cautious about which websites they interact with.
+A website with HTTPS displays a padlock icon in the browser, signalling that it is secure and trustworthy.
+Search engines like Google also prioritize HTTPS-enabled sites in rankings, reinforcing its importance for content creators, businesses, and media organizations looking to reach wider audiences.

+Moreover, HTTPS is widely used across various new media platforms.
+Social networks, video streaming services, blogs, forums, and e-commerce websites rely on HTTPS to ensure safe user experiences.
+Secure communication is particularly crucial for online journalism and digital activism, where protecting the integrity of information and sources is paramount.

+In conclusion, HTTPS is an indispensable component of new media, providing security, trust, and improved visibility for online platforms.
+As the digital landscape evolves, ensuring secure communication will remain fundamental to engaging with new media safely and effectively.

+[^hellegren17crypto]: Hellegren, Z. Isadora.
+2017.
+“A History of Crypto-Discourse: Encryption as a Site of Struggles to Define Internet Freedom.” _Internet Histories_ 1 (4): 285–311. https://doi.org/10.1080/24701475.2017.1387466.

+[^fuchs11newmedia]: Fuchs, Christian.
+2011.
+“New Media, Web 2.0 and Surveillance.” _Sociology Compass_ 5 (2): 134–47. https://doi.org/10.1111/j.1751-9020.2010.00354.x.

+[^wikipedia25https]: Wikipedia.
+2025.
+“HTTPS.” _Wikipedia_, January 24, 2025. https://en.wikipedia.org/w/index.php?title=HTTPS&oldid=1271559473.

+## PHP

+**PHP (Hypertext Preprocessor)** is a widely used, open-source scripting language designed primarily for web development.
+It is embedded into HTML to create dynamic web pages and can interact with databases, manage sessions, and process forms.

+PHP was created in 1993 by **Rasmus Lerdorf** as a set of **Common Gateway Interface (CGI)** scripts to track visitors to his online resume.
+Initially called "Personal Home Page Tools," it evolved into **PHP/FI (Personal Home Page / Forms Interpreter)** in 1995.
+By 1997, it became the fully-fledged PHP language.
+PHP 3, released in 1998, marked its first major version, and it has continuously evolved with regular updates to improve performance, security, and functionality.

+---

+## **PHP and Its Relevance to New Media**

+In the digital age, new media encompasses various forms of online communication, including websites, social media platforms, streaming services, and interactive content.
+PHP (Hypertext Preprocessor) is crucial in enabling these digital experiences by serving as a powerful scripting language for web development.
+Its ability to process dynamic content, manage databases, and facilitate user interactions makes it indispensable in the evolving landscape of new media.

+One of PHP’s primary applications in new media is within **Content Management Systems (CMS)**.
+Platforms such as WordPress, Drupal, and Joomla utilize PHP, allowing users to create, manage, and publish digital content effortlessly.
+These systems enable individuals and businesses to maintain an online presence without requiring extensive programming knowledge.
+The flexibility and scalability of PHP-based CMS platforms contribute significantly to the proliferation of digital media.

+Additionally, PHP has been pivotal in developing **social media platforms**.
+Facebook, one of the largest social networks, was initially built using PHP, highlighting its ability to handle vast amounts of user-generated content and real-time interactions.
+Although Facebook has since modified its backend, PHP remains a cornerstone in many social networking sites, prioritizing user engagement and content sharing.

+The language is also essential in **streaming services**, where it helps deliver video, audio, and other interactive media.
+Websites like YouTube, Twitch, and other multimedia platforms rely on backend scripting to manage content distribution, handle user logins, and provide seamless streaming experiences.
+PHP’s integration with databases like MySQL ensures that media content is efficiently stored, retrieved, and delivered to users.

+Furthermore, **e-commerce and forum-based websites** benefit from PHP’s capabilities.
+Platforms like Etsy, WooCommerce, and various online marketplaces use PHP to manage transactions, user authentication, and dynamic product displays.
+Community forums, including those designed for problem-solving and knowledge sharing, also leverage PHP to facilitate discussions and user interactions.

+In conclusion, PHP remains a foundational technology in new media, driving the interactivity and functionality of modern websites and digital platforms.
+Its versatility, efficiency, and database compatibility make it a preferred choice for developers looking to create engaging online experiences.
+As new media evolves, PHP’s role in shaping the digital landscape will likely persist, ensuring dynamic and interactive web applications for users worldwide.

+---

+[^amanatidis16php]: Amanatidis, Theodoros, and Alexander Chatzigeorgiou.
+2016.
+“Studying the Evolution of PHP Web Applications.” _Information and Software Technology_ 72 (April 1): 48–67. https://doi.org/10.1016/j.infsof.2015.11.009.

+[^lockhart15php]: Lockhart, Josh.
+2015. _Modern PHP: New Features and Good Practices._ O’Reilly Media, Inc.

+[^wikipedia25php]: Wikipedia.
+2025.
+“PHP.” _Wikipedia_, February 9, 2025. https://en.wikipedia.org/w/index.php?title=PHP&oldid=1274907653.

+---

+## XML

+**XML (Extensible Markup Language)** is a flexible, text-based format for storing and transporting data.
+It uses a set of rules for encoding documents in a human-readable and machine-readable format.

+The **World Wide Web Consortium (W3C)** developed XML in the late 1990s to address the need for a universal data format on the Internet.
+It was officially released in 1998 as a simplified version of **SGML (Standard Generalized Markup Language)**, aiming to make data more portable across platforms and applications.
+Over time, XML became integral for web services, configuration files, and data storage.

+## The Role of XML in New Media

+In the evolving landscape of new media, **XML (Extensible Markup Language)** plays a crucial role in efficiently structuring, organizing, and transmitting data.
+As digital communication and multimedia platforms expand, XML provides a standardized format that enables seamless integration across different systems, making it an essential tool for modern content management and distribution.

+One of XML’s primary new media applications is **web content management**.
+Many content management systems (CMS) use XML to structure and store data, allowing easy updates and interoperability between different platforms.
+By providing a standardized format, XML ensures that digital content remains accessible and adaptable across various devices and screen sizes, making it easier to manage websites dynamically.

+Another critical application is **RSS feeds**, which utilize XML to distribute news and updates in a structured format.
+Many websites, blogs, and news outlets rely on XML-based RSS feeds to deliver real-time content to users and aggregators, ensuring that information reaches audiences efficiently.
+This capability has transformed how people consume news and digital content by automating the process of content syndication.

+XML is widely used in multimedia applications in addition to text-based media.
+SMIL (Synchronized Multimedia Integration Language) and SVG (Scalable Vector Graphics) leverage XML to create interactive and scalable media experiences.
+These formats allow developers to build animations, interactive graphics, and other rich media content while maintaining cross-platform compatibility.

+Furthermore, XML is integral to data exchange in web services.
+Many APIs, including those that power social media, streaming platforms, and e-commerce sites, use XML to structure and transmit data between servers and clients.
+SOAP (Simple Object Access Protocol) and RESTful web services frequently employ XML to ensure seamless data communication across different systems.

+### Conclusion

+XML is a foundational technology in new media, enabling structured content management, automated content distribution, rich multimedia experiences, and efficient data exchange.
+As digital media continues to evolve, XML remains a vital tool for ensuring interoperability, scalability, and accessibility in the ever-changing digital landscape.

+---

+[^vanderaalst25xml]: van der Aalst, Wil M.P.
+2025.
+“Patterns and XPDL: A Critical Evaluation of the XML Process Definition Language.” _Department of Technology Management, Eindhoven University of Technology, The Netherlands_, February 2.
+PDF Document.

+[^feng24xml]: Feng, Dujuan.
+2024.
+“New Media Advertising Information Search Method Based on XML Technology.” _International Journal of High Speed Electronics and Systems_, October 18, 2540033. https://doi.org/10.1142/S0129156425400336.

+[^wikipedia25xml]: Wikipedia.
+2025.
+“XML.” _Wikipedia_, February 9, 2025. https://en.wikipedia.org/w/index.php?title=XML&oldid=1274745213.

 ## Agency

 Agency seems to have two meanings.
 On one hand, it refers simply to an organized body of people working for or under a larger form of institution, such as a governmental or political institution.
 On the other hand is a meaning deep rooted in philosophy and anthropology.
 Laura Ahearn in the Journal of Linguistic Anthropology explains that;